Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

       //Update featureFlags with mock flag values.
       if (mockFeatureFlags) {
         for (const flag in mockFeatureFlags) {
-          const featureFlag = flag as FeatureFlagTypes
+          const featureFlag = flag
           featureFlags[featureFlag] = mockFeatureFlags[
                   featureFlag
-                  ] as FlagValueTypes
+                  ] as FeatureFlagSettings
         }
       }